gruvedrift/ktor-exposed-jwt/README.md

 - try out a try / catch style controller
 - Add another datasource to check that one can, in fact have two datasources in Exposed.
 - Ephemeral/Disposable Test DB.
 Used when running tests in application. ( full integration test )
+- Add logging, especially the exceptions and write to log output file.

 ```kotlin
 post {